Sunday, December 22, 2024

 To serve, plain or drizzle with maple syrup, or yogurt, chocolate, apple butter

-1. Mix together the flour, baking powder, water, and salt.
+1. Mix together the flour, baking powder, eggs, water, and salt.
 Stir the batter very well.
 Let it rest while preparing the apples.

 2. Put the prepared apples in a bowl and mix together with the sugar and flavoring (liquor or spice), to coat.